NYULibraries/dlts-enm-tct-backend/documentation/docs/api/overview.md

 !!! warning "IDs and Consistency"
     Most objects in the database have an `id` attribute.
 IDs are guaranteed to be unique for that particular resource in a database: only one `basket` object will have an ID of __10__, for example.
 However, the system does __not__ guarantee that IDs will be consistent across databases.
 In other words, if an ingest is done from scratch on a new system (rather than importing a database copy), IDs may not match those from a different ingest.

+!!! warning "ISBN Numbers"
+    Many of the endpoints including EPUB info include an "isbn" field.
+This field is populated from the EPUB filename, rather than extracted from the EPUB metadata.
+Should an ingested EPUB not use its ISBN number has a filename, this field will no longer be accurate.

 ## API Categories